TomasKamusaki/Work-with-Splunk/Home-lab-work.md

 This created realistic C2-like behavior for SOC investigations.

-⸻

 Final Notes

 All traffic was captured via my Raspberry Pi sniffer, stored as .pcap files, and analyzed in Wireshark.
 This session helped me understand how each attack type looks at the packet level and prepares me to build Splunk detections for recon, brute-force, DNS tunneling, and C2 activities.

-14 November

-## Day  — Zeek + Splunk Integration Day
+## Day 28  — Zeek + Splunk Integration Day

+Date: November 14, 2025

 Today’s session was fully focused on integrating Zeek network monitoring with Splunk Enterprise inside my isolated SOC home lab.
 This was one of the most complex and technical days so far, involving troubleshooting, configuration, log ingestion tuning, and validation.